TAEKWONDO HALL OF FAME ® MUSEUM

 (Visual artifact donated by Gerard Robbins)

-World Medals of Cesar Rodriguez Luna / Mexico
+World Medals of Cesar Rodriguez Luna of Mexico

 (Visual artifact donated by Cesar Rodriguez Luna)